RiccardoGMoschetti/apirehab/docs/azure-function-performance/debug-vs-release-compilation.md

 ## Windows

 {: .important }
-> Don't send the resignation letter just yet: performance-wise, there is litte difference with Azure Functions (especially the Wndows flavor).
+> Don't send the resignation letter just yet: performance-wise, there is litte difference with Azure Functions (especially the Windows flavor).
 Other factors will make it hardly relevant.

 ## Windows